SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

  ![Marketplace](./images/setup15.png)

-3. Click on *Create Instance*.
+3. Click on *Create*.

  ![Instance](./images/setup16.png)

-4. In the Create Instance wizard in the Plan dropdown list, select the service *SAP S/4HANA Cloud Extensibility* with plan *messaging*.
+4. In the Create wizard in the Plan dropdown list, select the service *SAP S/4HANA Cloud Extensibility* with plan *messaging*.
 Choose a CLI friendly name for your instance (e.g. *georelmessaging*).

  ![Plan](./images/setup17.png)